sgrishchenko/reselect-utils/docs/guides/chain-and-empty-selectors.md

   .build();
 ```

+`Bound Selector` is described [here](/guides/bound-and-adapted-selectors#bound-selector).
 You can build longer chains.
 For example, if you want find person by `documentId` you can add next code:

 ```typescript
 import { prop, chain, bound } from 'reselect-utils';